srikanthadya/Traffic-Signal-Classification/writeup.md

 ## Evaluating the model on Web Images

 8 images of German Traffic Signs were downloaded from the web.
 They were preprocessed to resize them to (32,32) sized images and passed to the model with the best fit.
 The results below shows that the model was able to predict  them well as long as the image is well curated and the traffic sign is cropped to occupy the entire image.
 For the last three images where the same traffic sign is just a part of the image, the predictions were not accurate and infact none of the top 5 predictions had the correct class.
 So, one of the limitations of the model is perhaps it doesn't account for all scales on the traffic sign.
 Also, warped image was also not predicted well.
 Perhaps, augmenting all classes , and not just the sparce classes, could be beneficial to overcome this limitation.
-Also, the image scales should be purturbed as part of the i
+Also, the image scales should be perturbed as part of the image augmentation pipeline.

 ```